unt-libraries/m2m/README.md

 # m2m
-m2m is a python module and command line tool to assist in converting csv documents into UNTL metadata records. m2m stands for "metadata to metadata".
+m2m is a python package and command line tool to assist in converting csv documents into UNTL metadata records. m2m stands for "metadata to metadata".

 ```python
 >>> from m2m import m2m